ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 There are a few components to your grade in the course:

-- Lecture attendance
+- Lecture attendance (each lecture)
-- Completing book exercises and surveys
+- Completing book exercises and surveys (multiple times per week)
 - Programming assignments (weekly)
-- Programming exams (every 3 weeks + final exam)
+- Programming exams (3 during quarter + final exam)

 Your final letter grade will be calculated as follows:

 - To get an A or above, you must:
   - Participate in at least 20 lectures
-  - Complete all book exercises and course engagement activities
+  - Complete ALL book exercises and course engagement activities
   - Get a score of “complete” on all but 1 programming assignment
   - Get a score of “complete” on all parts of the final exam OR on all of the other programming exams

 - To get a B or above, you must:
   - Participate in at least 17 lectures
-  - Complete most book exercises and course engagement activities
+  - Complete MOST book exercises and course engagement activities
   - Get a score of “complete” on all but 2 programming assignments
   - Get a score of “complete” on all parts of the final exam OR on two of three of the other programming exams

 - To get a C or above, you must:
   - Participate in at least 15 lectures
-  - Complete most book exercises and course engagement activities
+  - Complete MOST book exercises and course engagement activities
   - Get a score of “complete” on at least half of the programming assignments
   - Get a score of “complete” on two of three parts of the final exam OR on two of three of the other programming exams